P0512

 Frequently asked questions

-Could a dead key fob battery cause P0512?
+Could a weak key fob battery cause P0512?

 Disabling P0512 in software